elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> - substring, substr and slice methods.</div><br />
+  <div><strong>Interview Response:</strong> - substring, substr, and slice methods.</div><br />
-  <div><strong>Technical Response:</strong> There are 3 methods in JavaScript to get a substring including the substring, substr and slice methods.<br /><br />
+  <div><strong>Technical Response:</strong> There are 3 methods in JavaScript to get a substring, including the substring, substr, and slice methods.<br /><br />
   </div>
   </div>
 </details>

 ---

-### Explain, the function and syntax of string slice() method in JavaScript?
+### Explain the function and syntax of the string slice() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The string slice() method returns part of string from the starting point to (but not including) the end.
-It accepts two arguments including the start (required) and end points.
-If there is no second argument, then slice goes till the end of the string.
+  <div><strong>Interview Response:</strong> The string slice() method returns part of the string from the starting point to (but not including) the end.
+It accepts two arguments, including the start (required) and end points.
+If there is no second argument, then the slice goes to the end of the string.
 You can use a negative number to select from the end of the string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />